madjar/blog/content/python/asyncio-scraper.rst

                                         print_page('http://example.com/bar')]))

-Another one is ``asyncio.as_completed``, that takes a list of coroutines and returns an iterator that yield the coroutines in the order in which they are completed, so that when you iterate on it, you get each result as soon as it's available.
+Another one is ``asyncio.as_completed``, that takes a list of coroutines and returns an iterator that yields the coroutines in the order in which they are completed, so that when you iterate on it, you get each result as soon as it's available.